Mike’s X Developer API Blog

 }

-Creating a Subscription
+Creating a subscription

-Subscription Parameters
+Subscription payload

-When creating a subscription, you need to specify:
+When creating a subscription, you typically send:

-event_type: The type of event to subscribe to (required)filter: Criteria to filter which events to receive (required)webhook_id: The ID of your registered webhook where events will be delivered (optional, but required for webhook delivery)tag: An optional identifier for your subscription (recommended)
+event_type: The event to subscribe to (required)filter: Match criteria (required)—often{ "user_id": "…" }webhook_id: Where to deliver events (optional, but required for webhook delivery)tag: Optional label for your own bookkeeping (recommended)

 xurl --auth app /2/activity/subscriptions -X POST -d '{

-"event_type": "ProfileBioUpdate",
+"event_type": "profile.update.bio",

 "filter": {